 Hearing is different.
 The delicate inner ear has tiny hair-like nerves that pick up sound.
-Certain lifestyle and environmental factors cause them to become damaged and die.
-If they do, they have no way to heal or replace themselves.
+Certain lifestyle and environmental factors cause them to become damaged and die as we age.
+If the nerves die, they have no way to heal or replace themselves.

 That’s why most hearing loss is permanent.